flutter/website/flutter-for-ios.md

 When initialized, the `WidgetsApp` (or `MaterialApp`) creates a [`Localizations`](https://docs.flutter.io/flutter/widgets/Localizations-class.html) widget for you, with the delegates you specify.
-The current locale for the device is always accessible via the `Localizations` widget from the current context in the form of a `Locale` object, or via the [`Window.locale`](https://docs.flutter.io/flutter/dart-ui/Window/locale.html).
+The current locale for the device is always accessible from the `Localizations` widget from the current context (in the form of a `Locale` object), or using the [`Window.locale`](https://docs.flutter.io/flutter/dart-ui/Window/locale.html).

 To access localized resources, use the `Localizations.of()` method to